Montreal Economic Institute

 The Montreal Economic Institute (MEI) is a non-profit research organization (or think tank) based in Montreal, Quebec, Canada.
 It aims at promoting economic liberalism through economic education of the general public and what it regards as efficient public policies in Quebec and Canada via studies and conferences.
 Its research areas include topics such as health care, education, taxation, labour, agriculture and the environment.

+It was founded in 1987 and relaunched in 1998 by Michel Kelly-Gagnon and Adrien D. Pouliot.
+It has been noted for having ties to Quebec's political right.